 What Weeds Can Tell You About Your Garden

-• Weeds indicate the soil health — whether it is acidic, alkaline, compacted or fertile.
-By looking at the kinds of weeds in your garden, you can determine nutrient deficiencies and the general health of the dirt.
+• Weeds indicate the soil health — whether it is acidic, alkaline, compacted, or fertile.
+By looking at the kinds of weeds in your garden, you can determine nutrient deficiencies and the general health of the soil.
 If your weeds are healthy, you will likely grow good vegetables.

 • Flowering weeds attract early pollinators.
 Dandelions and other early bloomers produce pollen which attracts beneficial insects like ladybugs and bees to the garden.
 In early spring, this is especially helpful for vegetable beds not yet in flower.